 I was always trying not to dwell on the fact that this was not my career of choice.
 I had already worked as an elementary general music teacher for over thirteen years in South Florida.
 Then after enduring three hurricanes (two of them within a month and one whose eye passed right over our house) and struggling financially from a poor business decision, we decided to sell everything and move to Georgia where I thought life would be much more simple, but there were no positions available for a music teacher.
 So after a couple of months of applying for employment at every available business, but to no avail, I entered a truck driving school and began a new career three weeks later.
 I had been driving for a couple of years and had long given up hope of ever teaching again.
 Now I'm about to be heading home; as soon as I drop this twenty-five tons of product at the yard.

-Amazingly, where I had come to a stop, was off of the road right where the little bridge was and the rig remained only about a foot over the white line.
-Turning off any sooner or later I would not be relaying this story to you today and I'm sure it would have remained a mystery.
+Amazingly, where I had come to a stop was just off of the road right on the little bridge and the rig sat only about a foot over the white line on the edge of the highway.
+Turning off any sooner or later I would not be relaying this story to you today and I'm sure the cause of this event would have remained a mystery.

-By the time the ambulance came to get me I had lost the control of my limbs.
+By the time the ambulance came to get me I had begun to lose control of my limbs.
 The paramedic climbed up the side of my cab and told me that he needed me to get myself out because he was unable to carry me down to the ground.
 Get back!
 I yelled, suddenly aware that I was about to vomit a belly full of orange Gatorade in his direction.
 He heroically opened the door and swung back barely escaping a spontaneous shower.
 "That helped a little," I sighed, but it didn't relieve my extreme nausea and profuse perspiration.
-Again, he repeated, "You need to come down out of the cab."
-Unable to catch a satisfying breath, I argued, "I can't stand up, but I'll try to slide off the seat."
+He repeated, "You need to come down out of the cab."
+Unable to catch a satisfying breath of air, I argued, "I can't stand up, but I'll try to slide off the seat."
 He called another paramedic to assist him.
-I shifted my body to the opening of the doorway and once I felt his hand on my leg I just fell desperately helpless into their determined grasp.
+I shimmied my body to the opening of the doorway and once I felt his hand on my leg I just fell desperately helpless into their heroic grasps.
 Once on the gurney stretcher I was compelled to try to stop the spinning in my head by turning my head as sharply to the left as possible.
 Even an owl would have been impressed.
 They sped me to the hospital, but I don't remember anything of what took place for the next a couple of days.

 On the third or fourth day I awoke to find several therapists standing around my bed.
 They said that they were there to help me learn to walk again.
 I found their statement surprisingly humorous.
 "What do you mean?
 I can't walk?"
-Not intending to be rude, but I thought, "I'll show you I CAN walk; I mean what's wrong with these people, really?"
+Not intending to be rude, but I thought, "I'll show you I CAN walk.
+I mean what's wrong with these people, really?"
 They advised me to slow down and be cautious.
 I appreciated their concern, but it also irritated me.
 Once I was on my feet.
 They steadied me and told me to try to take a step.
 In disgust, I leaned a little forward and prepared to take a step only my leg didn't move.
 Then an avalanche of horror overwhelmed me.
 And anger over my newly acquired disability made me demand another try.
+They cautioned me to take my time.
 Slowly my leg and foot began to move a few inches.
 Their jubilant excitement interrupted my concentration.
 "Really people!"
 I screamed in my head, "Calm down!"
 Then once I could support my weight on that foot, I slowly brought my other foot forward.
-Again, another eruption of joy. " "Come on.
+Again, another eruption of joy.
+"Come on.
 I'm not a toddler," I thought.
 But then the room was filled with beams of wonder and multiple "aahhhs" as I began to take more steps with their gentle guidance, until after four or five steps I was walking as well as I had ever walked.
+Then I spun around to the sound of their spontaneous gasps.
 They began a ruckus of statements like, "It's a miracle!
 That's amazing!
 Look at that!
 It's a miracle!"
 While I was thinking, "What's the big deal?"
 I can walk.
 So what?"
 Reading my puzzled expression they kept saying, "Don't you realize...?
 You're not supposed to be able to do that.
 It's a miracle."

 Now let's try your arms.
-So like a rock star I strutted back to the side of the bed and turned around.
-And closed my eyes.
+So like a rock star I proudly strutted back to the side of the bed, turned around and closed my eyes and with some assistance stretched my arms out on either side.
+I heard the instruction to touch my nose.
+So I began.
 The celebration that I expected was null.
-Thinking, "Did I just go deaf or are they all bipolar?"
-I opened my eyes and was horrified to watch my extended hand reaching in directions other than toward my nose, but then, the more I tried, the more control I regained.
-Suddenly a thought hit me like a brick.
-"What about my music?
+I mused, "Did I just go deaf or are they all bipolar?"
+I opened my eyes and was horrified to watch my extended hand reaching in directions other than toward my nose, but then, the more I tried, gradually the more control I regained.
+Suddenly a thought hit me like a brick against my head.
+"What about my music playing?
 Previously, I was confident that I could walk and discovered that I couldn't.
-What if I think I can play, but can't.
+What if I think I can play, but can't."

-Up to a year later titles of songs would come to my mind that I had forgotten that I knew.
-So like a gift under the Christmas tree I would immediately rush to my instrument to find out if I could still play it.
+Up to a year later titles of songs would continuously come to my mind that I had forgotten that I knew.
+So each time, like discovering another hidden gift under the Christmas tree, I would immediately rush to my instrument to find out if I could still play it.
 Most of the time I could, but each one shared a laborious, but glorious return.